The Tree of Life

 So, when Adam disobeyed God and ate of the tree of the knowledge of good and evil (Genesis 3:1-19), he lost his blessed state and was sentenced to eternal death for the wages of sin is death (Romans 6:23).

-Separation from the Tree of Life
+Separation From the Tree of Life

 Then God said, “Behold, the man has become like one of Us, to know good and evil.
 And now, lest he put out his hand and take also of the tree of life, and eat, and live forever”— therefore the Lord God sent him out of the garden of Eden to till the ground from which he was taken.
 So He drove out the man; and He placed cherubim at the east of the garden of Eden, and a flaming sword which turned every way, to guard the way to the tree of life” (Genesis 3:22-24).

 After sin, it became necessary to stop man from eating of the fruit of the tree of life so that he will not become an immortal sinner.
 Thus, the fruit that gave immortality could now cause him only agony.
-For immortality in a state of sin and endless misery, was not the life that God intended for man.
+For immortality in a state of sin and endless misery, was not the life that God desired for man.

 Forbidding mankind access to this life-giving tree was a deed of divine mercy which Adam may not have fully comprehended then.
 But in the new earth, he will understand and be grateful for God’s kindness.
-And there, he will eat forever from the long-lost tree of life which will bear twelve fruits, each tree yielding its fruit every month and its leaves will be for the healing of the nations (Rev. 22:2).
+And there, he will eat forever from the long-lost tree of life which will bear twelve fruits, each tree yielding its fruit every month and its leaves will be for the healing of the nations (Revelation 22:2).

-Reuniting with the Tree of Life in heaven
+Reuniting with the Tree of Life

 In His service,